Sophie Cook: Early life

 Cook was born in Bournemouth, Hampshire (now Dorset) on 4 January 1967.

 Career

 Cook was a jet engine technician in the Royal Air Force from 1983 to 1991.
 She served on Tornado aircraft and in 1985, at the age of 18, saved the life of a colleague following an explosion on an aircraft.

-After spending most of the 1990s in Saudi Arabia, she returned to the UK in 1998 where she became a photographer with a varied portfolio, including stints as club photographer at AFC Bournemouth and a long connection to Peter Doherty and The Libertines.
+After spending most of the 1990s in Saudi Arabia, she returned to the UK in 1998 where she became a photographer, including time as club photographer at AFC Bournemouth.

 Cook used her profile to speak out against the stigma surrounding mental health and bigotry, including an appearance at TEDx Brighton in 2018.

 She became a news anchor and TV chat show host for Latest TV in Brighton, becoming the first transgender newscaster in Europe.

 Her autobiography, Not Today: How I Chose Life, was released in 2018 as a self-help book for those struggling with mental health or identity.